Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Evaluation and Discussion

 \subsection{Discussion \& Limitations}

-Our results show that our approach performs remarkably well in improving the mapping from sensor reading to physical actuation.
-It also proves successful when applied to a sensor with considerable differences in structure and elastic behavior.
-Furthermore, the network can be trained to successfully predict not only force but also strain values.
+The results show that our approach performs remarkably well in improving the mapping from sensor reading to physical actuation.
 The fact that our processing pipeline is exceptionally small and requires little computation effort, makes it viable for applications in highly limited environments and platforms.
 We would like to note that due to the nature of our method that is based on features from smoothed sensor readings, as opposed to resorting to a learned hysteresis-model, it is reasonable to assume that our method adapts well to permanent effects, such as chemically and mechanically induced material degradation.

+We showed that our method proves successful also when applied to sensors with considerable differences in structure and elastic behavior.
+Furthermore, the network can be trained to successfully predict not only force but also strain values.
+Further experiments with actuation of varying strain amplitudes and speeds suggest that our method translates well between different input data, although fine-tuning parameters can be beneficial.
+We believe that this can be evaded by increasing the number of features $G_i$, with smaller smoothing factor steps in-between.
+This will increase computational complexity and possibly add redundancy, however, the resulting model could be more versatile.
+However, we believe it may be possible to infer optimal $a$ and $N$ from a given data set with reasonable effort.
+We see great value in implementing a fully adaptive system this way and plan to investigate in this direction in future work.

 We do acknowledge a few limitations of this work.
 First, we did not go into great length in investigating entirely different ANN topologies, such as Deep Belief Networks \cite{Bengio2006}, Extreme Learning Machines \cite{Huang2006}, Echo State Networks \cite{Jaeger2004}, etc. We do not expect serious performance gains by changing the topology type, however it will be an interesting direction to explore, and we leave this for future work.